Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Beginner pilots may find this book quite entertaining initially to read.
 Rod Machado’s humorous teaching style is fun to read.

-Hence, I think if beginners want to expand their horizons and get their hands on more valuable stuff must get Plane Talk for their library.
+Hence, if beginners want to expand their horizons and get their hands on more valuable stuff, they must get Plane Talk for their library.

 This book is a hidden gem.
 Few pilots talk about this book because perhaps not everyone knows about it.